Plane symmetric cosmological models: Conclusion

 \section{Conclusion}

-In the present study, we perform the Lie symmetry analysis under the Einstein's general relativistic background.
-Construction of the accelerating universe with perfect fluid and electromagnetic field has been done in plane symmetric spacetime in connection to Lie point symmetries and optimal system of one dimensional subalgebras.
-The similarity reductions and a class of exact solutions are obtained.
+In the present study, the Lie symmetry analysis has been executed under the Einstein's general relativistic background and hence construction of models for the accelerating universe with perfect fluid and electromagnetic field has been done in plane symmetric spacetime.

-Some physically interesting and viable features of the present investigation are as follows:
+Some interesting and viable physical features of the studies are as follows:

+(1) In the present investigation the free gravitational field is assumed to be of the Petrov type-II non-degenerate which provides physically interesting results.

-1) The present study reveals the electromagnetic energy of inhomogeneous universe. $F_{12}$ is the non-vanishing component of electromagnetic field tensor.
-To get a deterministic solution, it is assumed that the free gravitational field is Petrov type-II non-degenerate.
-The electromagnetic field tensor $(F_{12})$ is found to be positive and increasing function of time.
+(2) The study deals with the electromagnetic energy of the inhomogeneous universe.
+The electromagnetic field tensor ($F_{12}$) is found to be positive and increasing function of time.

-2) Among the models presented in Sect.
-3 only the case studied in Sect.
+(3) Among the models presented in Sec.
+3 only the case studied in Sec.
 4 is found to be interesting with temporial behaviour as far as plots and data are concerned.
 Other models are with unrealistic physical features having either positive density and volume decreasing or volume increasing but density is negative.

-3) The deceleration parameter $q$ as ploted in Fig. 3 interestingly indicates a change over from positive $q$ to negative $q$ with evolution of the universe i.e. from deceleration to accelerating universe.
-From our model, we obtain presently accepted numerical value of $q$ as -0.5 \citep{Tripp1997,Overduin1998,Efstathiou1998,Sahni1999} for $t=0.24$~Gyr.
-However, this value of age seems very low with respect to $t \sim 6$~Gyr as available in literature \citep{Riess1998,Perlmutter1998,Spergel2003,Kirshner2003,Tegmark2004,Ray2007}.
+(4) The deceleration parameter $q$ as ploted in Fig. 3 interestingly indicates a change over from positive $q$ to negative $q$ with evolution of the universe i.e. from deceleration to accelerating universe.
+From our model, we obtain presently accepted numerical value of $q$ as -0.5 for $t=0.24$~Gyr.
+However, this value of age seems very low with respect to $t \sim 6$~Gyr as available in literature~\cite{Riess1998,Perlmutter1998,Spergel2003,Kirshner2003,Tegmark2004,Ray2007}.

 As a final comment we would like to put our overall observations of the present study as follows: qualitatively (see Figs. 1-3) the model under plane-symmetric Einstein-Maxwell spacetime is very promising though quantitative result ($q$ from Fig. 3) seems does not fit for the observed data.
 This readily indicates that either the analysis under plane symmetric spacetime is not fully compatible with the observable universe or probably we have missed some of the threads in our whole consideration which are responsible to make the analysis partially compatible.